Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-28-trouble-shooting-push-setup.md

 1. Check the logcat for errors or warnings and make any necessary corrections.
  > Ensure you attempt this important debugging step.
 The SDK provides very verbose messages, and you can correct many errors and issues by reviewing the logcat.

-1. `getSdkState()` has been added to ETPush which will display the current state of the SDK and the associated configuration values.
+1. <a name="getsdkstate"></a>`getSdkState()` has been added to ETPush which will display the current state of the SDK and the associated configuration values.
 <script src="https://gist.github.com/sfmc-mobilepushsdk/968a564ffde3e80ba15f.js"></script>

 1. You may also find your **device_Token** in the logcat by searching for **createHash**.